DataSamuraii/Static-code-analyzer/README.md

 This is the *Static Code Analyzer* project I made myself.
 <p>In this project, you will create a simple static analyzer tool that finds common stylistic issues in Python code.
 You will get a general idea of static code analysis and expand your competence in Python.</p>

-Certainly!
-Below is a simple Markdown documentation that describes the purpose and functionality of this code, outlining the key components.

 ---
 # Python Code Analyzer